BjjSlava/BjjSlava/README.md

 <h1 align="center">Hi 👋, I'm Slava</h1>
 <h3 align="center">A beginner developer from Ukraine.
 I'm a professional ballet director with 10 years of teaching choreography.
-I noticed an interest in IT when I realised that my own dance school needed a website for development.
+I noticed an interest in IT when I realized that my own dance school needed a website for development.
 After that, I started delving into design and development.
 Let's see what comes of it.:)</h3>

 - 🌱 I’m currently learning **JavaScript**